Megans-Tech-Life/Megans-Tech-Life/README.md

 # 👋 Hi, I’m Megan Jakims

-👩🏼‍💻 **Backend & Full-Stack Software Engineer** specializing in **Python, FastAPI, and React**
+👩🏼‍💻 **Backend Software Engineer** specializing in **Python, FastAPI, and SQL**

-❤️‍🔥 Passionate about building scalable APIs, system integrations, and user-focused applications

-🌱 Always learning, always coding
+❤️‍🔥 Passionate about building scalable APIs, system integrations, and clean backend architecture 🌱 Always learning, always building, one line at a time

 ---